-The fresh water lake of Sary-Chelek is one of the most beautiful sites in Kyrgyzstan.
-It is located 500 km from Bishkek and 300 km from Osh.
-Sary-Chelek is the ideal place for hiking at the heart of nature or to simply leave the daily life's routine behind.
+Sary-Chelek is one of the most beautiful sites in Kyrgyzstan.
+It is located 500 km (311 miles) from Bishkek and 300 km (186 miles) from Osh.
+Sary-Chelek is an ideal place for hiking at the heart of the nature, or simply for escaping daily routine.

 How to get there?

-There is public transportation that will take you to the Sary-Chelek lake.
-Take the bus to Tash-Komur , and get off at Arkyt.
-From there, get into another bus at Kara-Jigat to Sary-Chelek.
-Travel time is approximately 2 hours.
-Hitchhiking on the way is also an option.
+You can reach the Sary-Chelek Lake by public transport.
+Take the bus to Tash-Komur and stop at Arkyt.
+From there, you can get into another bus at Kara-Jigat to Sary-Chelek.
+The journey lasts approximately 2 hours.
+You can also do hitchhiking on the way, or get a taxi.